l-rossi/is-with-nlp-implicit-subject/README.md

 Q1: Does Grammar actually matter here?
 At least early approaches seem to be fine with lemmata in input.
 Q2: Deal with endophoric phrases: ``he or she`` creates problems as only one of the pronouns is resolved.

-According to Ji at al 4 types of resolution:
+According to [Ji at](https://www.sciencedirect.com/science/article/pii/S0306457320308608) al 4 types of resolution (Their stuff is for implicit subject in dialog):
 1) mention-pair models (connect nodes of graph over pairwise probabilities)
 2) entity-level models -> augment previous model by merging based on all the edges between the clusters?
 3) latent-tree models -> ???
 Clustering using SVM
 4) mention-ranking models -> Same just with all tokens??

+### Just some notes

 Project Organization